• Menu

 'Sometimes it snows in April' - Prince 1993

-After the 2 hour hike we returned to the local winery where we had earlier picked up our boots and hiking gear from, to enjoy a wonderful tasting menu style Italian lunch, and a wine tasting.
-The Etna wines were fantastic, while the food complimented them perfectly.
-There were a few other groups doing similar day tours as us, but this didn’t detract from the overall experience – it just highlighted how sought after this kind of experience in eastern Sicily is.
+After the 2 hour morning hike, we returned to the local winery where we had earlier picked up our boots and hiking gear from, to enjoy a wonderful tasting menu style Italian lunch, and wine tasting.
+The Etna wines we sampled there were fantastic, while the food complimented them perfectly.

 Lunch & wine tasting on the slopes of Mount Etna